-Description Block that holds the internal data stack.
+Block that holds the internal data stack.

 Memory placement This block can be placed anywhere in memory.
-See also Setting up the stack, page 79. .cstart Description Holds the startup code.
-Memory placement This section can be placed anywhere in memory. .data Description Holds static and global initialized variables inlcuding initializers.
-Memory placement This section can be placed anywhere in memory. .data_init Description Holds initializers for .data sections.
-This section is created by the linker.
-Memory placement This section can be placed anywhere in memory. .difunct Description Holds the dynamic initialization vector used by C++.
+See also Setting up the stack, page 89. .csta .CSLa irt Description Holds the startup code.
+Memory placement This section can be placed anywhere in memory. .dat 2 .uat a Description Holds static and global initialized variables.
+In object files, this includes the initial values.
+When the linker directive initialize by copy is used, a corresponding .data_init section is created for each .data section, holding the possibly compressed initial values.
+Memory placement This section can be placed anywhere in memory. .dat a_init Description Holds the possibly compressed initial values for .data sections.
+This section is created by the linker if the initialize by copy linker directive is used.
+Memory placement This section can be placed anywhere in memory. П LIB_PERTHREAD Description Holds thread-local static and global initialized variables used by the main thread.
+This section is placed automatically.
+If you change the placement, you must not change its initialization.
+The initialization of this section must be controlled with the initialize by copy directive.

 Memory placement This section can be placed anywhere in memory.
-DLIB_PERTHREAD Description Holds variables that contain static states for DLIB modules.